Monday, April 20, 2026

 They ran into their old cantina boss who was catering the event in the palace garden.
 He pointed out 3 faces that the PCs should probably acquaint themselves with - the Federation Archbishop who was Elijah's superior, Zarsden an affable noble, and the royal vizier.

 Long story short on the last two...
 Zarsden asked the PCs to retrieve a demon killing blade called Kaltha'alax located in a tower between here and Ja'alette.
 The vizier took the PCs to the Yog-Soggoth temple and in the basement was a library full of sacred tomes.
 All of them paled by comparison to the one and only Necronomicon.
-The vizier shed them proof that demons were alien to Cha'alt, invited by the snake-men to the planet from the lavender moons which they infested thousands of years ago.
+The vizier showed them proof that demons were alien to Cha'alt, invited by the snake-men to the planet from the lavender moons, infested by them thousands of years ago.

 One day, it is written, demons will again take hold of Cha'alt's surface and make humans and elves slaves.
 To prevent Channa from seducing the King and destroying A'agrybah, the vizier promised them each a templar-knighthood and as much gold as they can carry if they journey to Ja'alette, meet with his contact (Ta'ala), escort Princess Lissa to the Crimson Rock of Sacrifice, and make sure she bears her mark of Yog-Soggoth to claim her royal birthright.
 Easy-peasy!